 Raynaud's affects your blood circulation.
 When you're cold, anxious or stressed, your fingers and toes may change colour.

-- it may turn blue as blood vessels react
+- turn blue as blood vessels react

-- it turns red as blood flow returns
+- turn red as blood flow returns

 Other symptoms can include: